vince-styling/ApkInfoExtractor/package_usage.md

     $ java -jar ApkInfoExtractor-1.0-standalone.jar

-Standalone jar pack entire application files into one big **JAR**, included dependencies libraries(apps-core, db4o, poi), aapt tool for three platform(`windows, linux, unix`).
+Standalone jar pack entire application files into one big **JAR**, included 3rd-party libraries (apps-core, db4o, poi), aapt tool for three platform(`windows, linux, unix`).

 It purpose is let you transfer application easier, only need send one file to other persons,